ryan-ohalloran/Quantum-Mottle-Denoising-Autoencoder/README.md

 # Running the Jupyter Notebook
 I developed and ran my model exclusively within Google Colaboratory.
 You can either download the Jupyter notebook from here, or just make a copy of my Project on Colabs [Link Here](https://colab.research.google.com/drive/1yNGDgLccqtCsBuoVYbiwM-LXXFNCwLX6?usp=sharing).

-### As a note, I only tested my Project within Google Colabs using no hardware accelerator (so CPU).
+### As a note, I only tested my Project within Google Colabs using no hardware accelerator (so using CPU instead of GPU).
 I have not yet tested with GPU.

 To run the model, run each code block except for the training block (this takes a really long time to fully complete).